 Below are some examples of our recent litigation experience:

-- We currently represent the City of Los Angeles in a lawsuit pending in state court in California, where the City of Ontario is attempting to regain ownership of Ontario International Airport and is claiming damages of hundreds of millions of dollars.
+- We represented the City of Los Angeles in a lawsuit pending in state court in California, where the City of Ontario is attempting to regain ownership of Ontario International Airport and is claiming damages of hundreds of millions of dollars.

 - We represented both AAAE and ACI, as well as 18 individual airports, in a petition for review of a TSA rule that would have placed the burden of staffing exit lanes on airports.
 Our work included filing a petition for review in the D.C.
 Circuit Court of Appeals, briefing a motion to stay and supporting AAAE and ACI’s successful lobbying effort to obtain a legislative solution.